cybnity/foundation/implementations-line/framework/immutable/designview-structure-models.md

 |UnoperationalStateException| |

 ## STRUCTURE MODELS
-Presentation of the design view of the `org.cybnity.framework.framework` main project's artifacts package.
+Presentation of the design view of the `org.cybnity.framework` main project's artifacts package.

 ### Sub-Packages
 See complementary presentation of [detailed structure models implemented into the sub-packages](designview-packages.md).